 It’s a question that all lawyers are always asked by clients: “How much is my car accident case worth?”
 The answer is not a simple one.

-Unfortunately, there’s no such thing as an average motor vehicle accident settlement amount.
+Unfortunately, there’s no such thing as an average motor vehicle accident settlement in Phenix City.
 Many factors impact the total amount of compensation you can collect after a crash, including laws that are specific to Alabama.
-Ask an experienced Phenix City motor vehicle accident attorney to review your case so that you can maximize the value of your settlement today.
+Ask an experienced motor vehicle accident attorney to review your case so that you can maximize the value of your settlement today.